giuliobarl/QuanThermal/README.md

 # QuanThermal
-Repository for the publication "Notes on Quantum Computing for Thermal Science"
+This repository contains codes related to the publication "Notes on Quantum Computing for Thermal Science" (https://arxiv.org/abs/2503.19109).